|

 Most (all)

-of the punters who were parting with their hard-earned cash today were
+of the punters who were parting with their hard-earned cash today were spending

-round and flog your stuff to them from the comfort of your own living room?
+flog your stuff to them from the comfort of your own living room?

 It was very